PieKing1215/InvMove/README.md

 ## Config (In-game)

 #### General:
-- Enable: Enable the entire mod
+- Enable Mod: Enable the entire mod
 - Debug Display: Enables a debug overlay that can help debug compatibility problems.

 #### UI Movement:
 - Move In Inventories: Enable movement in inventories
+- Allow Jumping: Allow jumping in inventories
 - Allow Sneaking: Allow sneaking in inventories (disabled by default because it's distracting when shift-clicking)
-- Allow Jumping: Allow jumping in inventories
 - Allow Dismounting: Allow dismounting from mounts in inventories (overrides "Allow Sneaking" while on a mount)
 - Text Field Disables Movement: Disable movement when a text field is focused (like search bars or in an anvil)